The goal of Ludo is to move your 4 pieces from your yard to the finishing square going across all the board before the opponents.

 ).

-- You cannot take a pawn out if you already have 2 pawns on the exit square.
+- You can’t enter a piece into play if you already have 2 pieces on the start square.

 - If the player rolls a double (same number on both dice) they will repeat the turn.